 When a commodity is quantifiably measurable, yet universally available, like air, one can talk about its being "free".
 Only people in submarines need to measure air, and to pay the cost of supplying it.
 Health care, unlike air, can't be free, because doctors and nurses and drugs are not in infinite supply.
-So can we generate what amounts to a public subsidy by reducing the costs of health care?
+So can we generate what amounts to a public subsidy by reducing the costs

 To look that problem in the face, we search out relevant figures.
 One set of these reveals that the cost of health care for an American is twice what it is for a Western European.
 If in Germany it costs $100 per day per patient at a hospital, while a comparable hospital stay in the United States costs $200, one reaches for an explanation.
 Is it that American health care is twice as expensive because it is twice as comprehensive, twice as resourceful?
 Or is it simply that, for other reasons, doctors and nurses and drugs cost twice as much in the United States?

 In any case, how do we go about reducing these costs?
 Either you pass a law that doctors and nurses and drug companies have to slash the cost of their services and products by one-half -- a proposal nowhere hinted at by Mr. Edwards -- or else we need to reduce the number of people entitled to receive that health service.
 How do you do that?